verrazzano/docs/content/en/docs/applications/multicluster/_index.md

 - A Verrazzano multicluster Kubernetes resource, created on the admin cluster, will be retrieved and deployed to a managed cluster if all of the following are true:
     - The resource is in a namespace governed by a `VerrazzanoProject`.
-    - The `VerrazzanoProject` is located in this managed cluster.
+    - The `VerrazzanoProject` has a `placement` value that includes this managed cluster.
-    - The resource itself is located in this managed cluster.
+    - The resource itself has a `placement` value that includes this managed cluster.

 ## Verrazzano multicluster resources
 Verrazzano includes several multicluster resource definitions for resources that may be targeted for placement in one